 These statistics are a sobering reminder of the dangers posed by tractor trailers.
 As an Oklahoma law firm who represents Oklahomans injured in semi accidents, I cannot implore our readers enough to be wary and cognizant of large trucks on the road.
 As the holidays approach, be careful and take steps to avoid being a truck crash victim statistic.

-Comments are closed.
+Comments for this article are closed.